Olot: Etymology

 The etymology of Olot is not clear and there are several hypotheses.
 According to the Crònica Universal de Catalunya, Olot was founded by Ulo, former king of the dynasty of Atlanteans, (then called Siculus), with the name of Ulot.
 Another theory, more widespread, is that the name comes from ala (wing in Catalan), because the city has been documented with the names Aulot and Alot.
 For this reason, the coat of arms of Olot has a wing in reference to the name of the city.

-Situation
+Geography

 The municipality 29,12 km2 and includes the city of Olot and the town of Batet de la Serra (annexed in 1971).
 The term is located at 443.4 meters above sea level and is approximately 50 km from Girona, the capital of the province of the same name.
 It is bordered by Sant Joan les Fonts (north east), Santa Pau (south east), Les Preses (south west), Riudaura (west) and La Vall de Bianya (north west).

 The municipality consists of the original city of Olot and old towns and neighbourhoods that now form a conurbation around the city (Sant Roc d'Olot, Sant Cristòfol de les Fonts, Sant Andreu del Coll, Closells) apart from different urbanisations (les Fonts, Mas Bernat, les Planoles, etc.) and the old municipality of Batet de la Serra, which was independent until 1971.